 Other factors can raise a person’s risk of developing nasal cavity or paranasal sinus cancer:

 Human papillomavirus (HPV).
 Research indicates that infection with this virus is a risk factor for nasal cavity and paranasal sinus cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancers.
-HPV vaccines protect against certain strains of the virus.
-Learn more about HPV and cancer.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancers.
+HPV vaccines protect against specific strains of the virus.

 Specific inhalants.
-Breathing in certain substances, most commonly found in the work environment, may increase the risk of nasal cavity and paranasal sinus cancer.
+Breathing in certain substances, most commonly found in the work environment, may increase the risk of developing nasal cavity or paranasal sinus cancer.
 These substances include:

 - Dust from the wood, textiles, or leather industries